 This is the most misplayed and misunderstood rule.
 When a ball is thrown out of play (see Ground Rules) by a fielder every runner gets the base he/she was going to plus one.
-The problem is in understanding what it means "the base he is going to".
-The base occupied is judged from the time the ball crosses out of play.
+The "base he is going to" is defined as follows: if the runner is more than halfway to the next base and is running towards that base, he is "going to" that base.
+This is judged at the time the ball becomes out of play.